PsychDraft LogoPsychDraft

 Can I delete my data?

-Users may delete saved drafts within the application.
-If you choose to close your account, associated profile data will be removed in accordance with our data handling practices.
+Users may delete saved drafts and account information within the application.
+If you close your account, associated profile information will be removed in accordance with our data handling practices.

 Is PsychDraft a medical device?